About the Collections

 Q. What is our smallest book?

-Q. What is the largest and most expensive printed set?
+Q. What is the largest and most expensive printed book?

-Q. Why are things that are neither rare nor old housed in Special Collections where they cannot circulate?
+Q. Why are books that are neither rare nor old kept in Special Collections?

-A. In addition to housing a high proportion of rare and unique materials, Special Collections also contains many thematic special collections whose individual parts may not be 'valuable' or 'rare', but, as an aggregate, constitute a historically significant body of material.
-Keeping these materials together as a special collection enhances their research value.
+A. In addition to housing many rare, old, and unique materials, Special Collections also contains thematic special collections whose individual parts may not be 'valuable' or 'rare', but, as an aggregate, constitute a historically significant body of material.
+Keeping these materials together as a collection enhances their research value.
+We also purchase newly-published books that fall within the scope of our collecting areas.

 About Services & Access